ClaytonJY/tidyquandl/README.md

 Contributing
 ------------

 Your contributions are welcome!
 Issues, typo fixes, new functions; I'm up for anything.
-There is a boilerplate `CONTRIBUTING.md` worth reading, though it will be eventually updated to be more specific to this package and my workflow.
+There is a boilerplate `CONTRIBUTING.md` inside `.github/` which will be eventually updated to be more specific to this package and my workflow.

+To test & check you'll need to set an environment variable `QUANDL_API_KEY`.
+I recommend creating an `.Renviron` file in this directory with a single line like

+    QUANDL_API_KEY=what3v3ry0urk3y1s

+Then tests and examples can read from that via `Sys.getenv("QUANDL_API_KEY")`.

 Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.